openmelody/mt-plugin-configassistant/README.md

   defined by specifying a sibling element called `values` which should contain a comma delimitted list of values to present in the pull down menu

 * `checkbox` - Produces a single checkbox, ideal for boolean values.
+You probably do _not_ ever want to mark this field as `required`, because that would really mean "it must always be checked, or true."

 * `blogs` - Produces a pull down menu listing every blog in the system.
   *Warning: this is not advisable for large installations as it can dramatically